RareSkills/blog/l2-calldata/l2-calldata.md

 ## Tradeoffs

-The clearest tradeoffs of above calldata gas optimization tricks are readabillity and complexity.
+The clearest tradeoffs of above calldata gas optimization tricks are readability and complexity.
 For example,

 Adding encode and decode logics into smart contract and explicitly removing function’s parameters will not only confuse users who directly interact with the contract via **Etherscan**, but will also make harder job for the developer who want to build on-top of your modified smart contract, reducing composability which is the unique strength of permissionless world.